 4. Avoid technology

 Lock your smartphone, computer, and TV in the bedroom and try not to look at them for an hour before bedtime.
 These devices emit blue light that suppresses the sleep hormone — melatonin.
-Try to watch fewer nightly TV shows, emotional films and conduct discussions on topics of concern.
+Try to watch fewer nightly TV shows, and emotional films and conduct discussions on topics of concern.

 5. Create a calm environment